athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Wheelchair.md

 **Bulk** 2; **Size** med
 **Usage** worn

-A common wheelchair is ideal for everyday use but isn’t designed for strenuous activity.
+A common wheelchair is ideal for everyday use but isn't designed for strenuous activity.
 These wheelchairs are most common among nonadventurers.
 Wheelchairs come in a variety of sizes to suit every person regardless of height or body type.

 *Source: Pathfinder Player Core*
 *ORC*